-Additional federal and state laws may apply to the proposed projects considered in this Draft Supplemental RP II/EA.
+Additional federal and state laws may apply to the proposed projects considered in this Supplemental RP II/EA.
 The legal authority applicable to restoration project development was fully described in the context of the DWH restoration planning in the PDARP/PEIS, Section 6.9, Compliance with Other Applicable Authorities and Appendix 6.D, Other Laws and Executive Orders, and RP II/EA.
 Federal environmental compliance responsibilities and procedures will follow the Trustee Council Standard Operating Procedures for Implementation of the Natural Resource Restoration for the Deepwater Horizon (DWH) Oil Spill, provided in Section 9.4.6 of that document.
 Following these standard operating procedures, the AL TIG, through its Implementing Trustee(s) for the preferred alternative, would ensure that the status of environmental compliance (e.g., completed versus in progress) is tracked through the Restoration Portal.
 The Implementing Trustee(s) will keep a record of compliance documents (e.g., ESA biological opinions) and ensure that they are submitted for inclusion to the Administrative Record.
-The Implementing Trustee(s) will ensure compliance with all applicable laws and regulations.
-A biological evaluation form has been submitted and technical assistance with the National Marine Fisheries Service is complete and technical assistance with the U.S. Fish and Wildlife Service is in progress.
-Based on the environmental compliance coordination to date, Alternative 1 May Affect, but is Not Likely to Adversely Affect the following NOAA and U.S. Fish and Wildlife Service ESAlisted species: loggerhead sea turtle, Kemp's ridley sea turtle, green sea turtle, hawksbill sea turtle, leatherback sea turtle, West Indian manatee, Gulf sturgeon, Alabama red-bellied turtle, Alabama beach mouse, piping plover, red knot, and Eastern black rail.
+The Implementing Trustee(s) will applicable laws and regulations.
+A biological evaluation form has been submitted and technical assistance with the National Marine Fisheries Service and the U.S. Fish and Wildlife Service are complete.
+Alternative 1 May Affect, but is Not Likely to Adversely Affect the following NOAA and U.S. Fish and Wildlife Service ESA-listed species: loggerhead sea turtle, Kemp's ridley sea turtle, green sea turtle, hawksbill sea turtle, leatherback sea turtle, West Indian manatee, Gulf sturgeon, Alabama red-bellied turtle, Alabama beach mouse, piping plover, red knot, and Eastern black rail.
 Table 6 below lists the status of compliance activities.